 There’s been no shortage of press in recent years for the tiny Texas town of Marfa.
 Still, the town remains slightly mysterious.
-Tucked away in far west Texas, Marfa is not as readily accessible for most Texans as state travel destinations like Luckenbach, Fredericksburg and Gruene.
+Tucked away in Presidio County in the Chihuahuan Desert of far west Texas, Marfa is not as readily accessible for most Texans as travel destinations like Luckenbach, Fredericksburg and Gruene.
 And really, that only adds to its wonder.
-Is it a town of displaced artists from New York City and L.A.?
-Is it a getaway for Texans looking to resurrect the back-to-the-basics-of-love mentality?
+Is it a town of displaced writers and artists from New York City and L.A.?
+Is it an adobe-filled getaway for Texans looking to resurrect the back-to-the-basics-of-love mentality?

 Marfa is both of those things and more.
 The truth is, Marfa is ever changing.
 But it still stays the same in important ways like small towns tend to do.
 The town (pop.
 2,000) is a mix of old and new, classic and modern.
 There are laid back cafes and modern art exhibits, 100-year-old ranches and trendy food trucks.

-And then there’s that scenery.
+And then there are those breathtaking desert landscapes.
 Just about three hours from El Paso and an hour from Big Bend National Park, Marfa offers unobstructed views that go on for miles and a west Texas sunset that’s the stuff of your Instagram’s dreams.
-It’s that horizon that stretches on for miles that has drawn creative folks from all over the world.
+It’s that horizon that stretches on for miles that has drawn creative folks from all over the United States and the world.

 Deep in the art of Texas